-Winter is upon us — and unfortunately that means cold and flu season is here too.
+The chilly weather is upon us (at least in many parts of the U.S.) — and unfortunately that means cold and flu season is here too.
 If you start to sneeze and experience a stuffy or runny nose, a sore throat, and a mild cough, chances are you’ve contracted one of the 200-plus viruses that can cause the common cold.
 And though following a healthy lifestyle like the South Beach Diet — which involves eating vitamin- and mineral-rich foods and staying active — does help bolster your immune system, everyone gets colds from time to time.

 plenty of fluids.
 Water is